leticiamendonca-zz/keptn.github.io/content/docs/develop/usecases/quality-gates-standalone/index.md

 ---
 title: Quality Gates Standalone
-description: You can use Keptn quality gates as a standalone feature.
+description: You can use Keptn Quality Gates as a standalone feature.
 weight: 60
 keywords: [quality gates]
 aliases: